-To keep kārearea safe from electrocution, Powerco has designed falcon-friendly sleeves for some of its network assets.
+To keep kārearea safe from electrocution, we’ve designed falcon-friendly sleeves for some of our network assets.

-The kārearea (New Zealand falcon) is New Zealand’s most threatened bird of prey, with the ‘bush’ falcon being the most common species in areas of Powerco’s network.
+The kārearea (New Zealand falcon) is NZ’s most threatened bird of prey, with the ‘bush’ falcon being the most common species in areas of our network.

 Nationally, nearly half of all falcon deaths are caused by electrocution, particularly around transformers and high voltage cable terminations.
 They use transformers as a platform to scan for prey, but unfortunately when they spread their wings between the power lines they get electrocuted.

-Rebecca Dearden, Powerco’s Environment and Sustainability Manager, says talks with the Department of Conservation and the Wingspan Bird of Prey Centre in Rotorua helped the company figure out which electricity structures were contributing to the problem.
+Rebecca Dearden, Powerco Environment and Sustainability Manager, says talks with the Department of Conservation and the Wingspan Bird of Prey Centre in Rotorua helped us figure out which electricity structures were contributing to the problem.

-In response, Powerco identified which areas of the network could incorporate features to make them 'kārearea safe'.
-By cross-referencing the locations of its transformers with falcon populations, it found 1106 transformers within 500 metres of falcon observations (just 3.17% of Powerco’s total 34,890 transformers).
+Keen to understand how we could prevent this happening, our team worked to identify which areas of our network could incorporate features to make them ‘kārearea safe’.
+By cross-referencing the locations of our transformers with falcon populations, we found 1106 transformers within 500 meters of falcon observations (just 3.17% of our total 34,890 transformers).

-Powerco has also shared this information on its GIS Portal for its designers and maintenance contractors to identify transformers near falcon sightings.
+We also share this information on our Geographic Information System portal for our network designers and maintenance contractors to identify transformers near falcon sightings.

 “In this way, we hope to do our part to keep kārearea safe and help them thrive in our communities.”